kkulesz/BDSPRO/README.md

 - structure of this report
   - similar to the midterm presentation (databases, datasets, why this benchmark, background: intro each db, compare) plus the results
   - TU thesis template, length min.
-40 pages
+7 pages in double column format
 - how to handle docker
   - one dockerfile or multiple for each database -> multiple, but all in one is ok, but make sure that only one is running at a time
     - one is better tho, because otherwise the environment might be different